 The primary objective of the SAB is to make rules to ensure that the donated bodies in the custody of the board, or institutions represented on the board, or those institutions approved to receive donors by the board are treated with the respect and dignity that their donations merit.
-These institutions include not only educational and research institutions, but tissue banks, forensic science institutions and search and rescue training facilities.
-The secondary objective of the SAB is to equitably distribute the donor bodies to medical, dental, osteopathic, and chiropractic schools or others authorized to receive donor bodies, with priority going to bodies needed for the education (lectures and demonstrations) of our future health care practitioners.
+These institutions include not only educational and research institutions, but non-transplant tissue banks, health care skill training facilities, forensic science institutions and search and rescue training facilities.
+The secondary objective of the SAB is to equitably distribute the donated bodies to medical, dental, osteopathic, and chiropractic schools or others authorized to receive donor bodies, with priority going to bodies needed for the education (lectures and demonstrations) of our future and current health care practitioners.